pvdz/preval/tests/cases/normalize/expressions/assignments/for_b/auto_ident_upd_mi_simple.md

 let b = 1;
 let a = { a: 999, b: 1000 };
 while (true) {
-  const tmpNestedCompoundLhs = b;
-  const tmpNestedComplexRhs = tmpNestedCompoundLhs - 1;
+  const tmpNestedComplexRhs = b - 1;
   b = tmpNestedComplexRhs;
   a = tmpNestedComplexRhs;
   if (a) {